skatejs/skatejs/README.md

 Use one or the other.
 The helper is a quicker way to get started.
 However, since it must translate `React.createElement()` calls into Incremental DOM function calls, every `React.createElement()` call returns a closure that gets executed later.
 This can potentially negate the benefits of Incremental DOM's garbage collection-friendly nature since it creates a function for every single element.
 The plugin will transpile JSX directly to Incremental DOM function calls that preserves the "incremental" nature.

 If you're using the helper, you'll need to make sure `IncrementalDOM` is available globally.
-Since provide functionality on top of Incremental DOM, you'll need to make sure it uses our virtual element functions instead:
+Since we provide functionality on top of Incremental DOM, you'll need to make sure it uses our virtual element functions instead:

 If you're using the plugin, you'll need to configure it to use `skate.vdom` (or just `vdom` if you `import` it) as the `prefix`.